Rate Limiting

 The 01 SOFTWARE API enforces two types of limits to ensure fair usage and system stability.

-- Rate Limit — Per-minute/per-hour request limits (same for all plans)
+- Rate Limit — Per-minute/per-hour request limits (varies by plan)

 - Monthly Quota — Monthly total API call limits (varies by plan)

 All limits are applied per tenant.
-Tenants are identified by the X-Client-Key header.
+Tenants are identified by the X-Publishable-Key header.

 Rate Limit (Per-Minute/Per-Hour)